danialfarid/ng-file-upload/README.md

 }];
 ```

-**Note**: `angular.file-upload-shim.js` must be loaded before `angular.js` and is only needed if you are supporting non-HTML5 FormData browsers or you need to support upload progress or cancel.
+**Order of scripts**: `angular-file-upload-shim.js` must be loaded before `angular.js` and is only needed if you are supporting non-HTML5 FormData browsers or you need to support upload progress or cancel.

 **Upload multiple files**: Only for HTML5 FormData browsers (not IE8-9) if you pass an array of files to `file` option it will upload all of them together in one request.
 In this case the `fileFormDataName` could be an array of names or a single string.
 For Rails or depending on your server append square brackets to the end (i.e. `file[]`).
 If you want a cross browser approach you need to iterate through files and upload them one by one like the code above.
 This is due to the limitation of Flash file upload.